 Return on Equity (ROE)

 A company's net margin is simply net income divided by sales.
 What this tells you is how efficient the company is in wringing profits out of sales.
-Some industries (grocery stores, for example) have low net margins and must drive a lot of revenue to generate profits.
+For example, some companies in specific industries (such as grocery stores) have low net margins and must drive a lot of revenue to generate profits.
 Other industrial sectors have higher net margins thanks to the nature of the business (software, for example).
 Great companies beat sector averages and close competitors.

-Finding strong companies with strong futures takes some work, but investors willing to put in the time can be richly rewarded.
-Remember, strong companies with strong futures can be found in any industrial sector, so don't confine your search to the currently hot sector.
+Finding solid companies with promising futures takes some work, but investors willing to put in the time can be richly rewarded.
+Remember, you can find companies in any industrial sector worth investing in, so don't confine your search to the currently hot sector.